 Deciding amounts for employee raises can be a difficult process.
 To help you decide, use data.

-Although amounts vary, the average pay raise is around 3%, according to one survey.
-The average pay raise for top employees ranges from 4.5% – 5%.
-And, the average pay raise for low performers ranges from 0.7% – 1%.
+Although amounts vary, the average pay raise is around 3.1%, according to one survey.
+The average pay raise for top employees is 4.6%.
+And, the average raise for workers with an average performance rating is 2.7%.
 You might decide to give employees more or less than these averages.

 You should also determine how much value your employees add to your business.
 What is their return on investment (ROI)?
 Use human capital metrics to compare how much an employee is bringing in to how much you spend on their compensation.